Cold weather and your joints

 Pug on a walk

 In general, Pugs aren’t known for being the healthiest breed of dogs.
-Their flat-faced structure causes lots of breathing problems and overheating.
-Plus, they’re prone to joint stiffness due to their short and stocky nature.
-When exercising your Pug, opt for shorter walks and plenty of playtime and mentally stimulating toys.
+Their flat-faced structure can cause breathing problems and overheating.
+Plus, they’re prone to joint stiffness due to their short and stocky frame.
+When exercising your Pug, opt for gentle, low-impact walks and games, plenty of playtime and mentally stimulating toys.

 1. Golden Retrievers